djvill/labbcat-server/WORKFLOW.md

     Some finer points:

     - By _user interface_, I also mean the framework for developing & deploying the Angular-based LaBB-CAT UI (e.g., [`deploy-user-interface.sh`](deploy-user-interface.sh)).
     - Some of LaBB-CAT's UI is implemented via the 'classic' [legacy code] based on JavaServer Pages.
-This UI has increasingly been migrated to the Angular framework, on a page-by-page basis, but (as of March 2025) this migration is still ongoing.
+This UI has increasingly been migrated to the Angular framework, on a page-by-page basis, but (as of September 2025) this migration is still ongoing.
 As a result, some pages' UI can only be modified via their JSP implementation (stored on the server in `<corpus-root-directory>/mvc/`).
     - Down the line, I may try to develop/tailor other functionalities included in both this repo and [`nzilbb/ag`]: the data schema, API, formatter modules, annotator modules, etc.

 While these two purposes are in a push-pull relationship, the majority of changes will serve purpose (1).